Prediction of the liquid-crystal phase behavior of hard right triangles from fourth-virial density-functional theories: Conclusions

 As far as the resummed theories are concerned, the $B_4$-SPT theory gives $\eta_1\lesssim \eta_4$, while the $B_5^*$-SPT theory (with an extrapolated fifth virial coefficient) already predicts $\eta_1 > \eta_4$.
-The cross-over point is located between 1 and 1.5, which in turn implies that the equation of state will be better than in the standard case.
+The crossover point is located between $q=1$ and $1.5$, which in turn implies that the equation of state will be better than in the standard case.
 An obvious outcome of this investigation is that minor changes in the form of the equation of state may have important quantitative consequences.
-Overall, the results presented in this article point to the necessity to include virial coefficients beyond the fourth if the equation of state and the I-O bifurcation point are to be reproduced correctly.
-Unfortunately, such an effort would incur a high computational cost, rendering the approach impractical.
-Clearly, an alternative approach is needed to explain the behaviour of the HRT fluid.
+Overall, the results presented in this article point to the necessity to include virial coefficients beyond the fourth if the equation of state and the I-$8$-atic bifurcation point are to be reproduced correctly.
+Unfortunately, such an effort would incur a high computational cost, rendering the approach based on Eqn. (\ref{lolo}) impractical.
+Clearly, an alternative approach is needed to explain the behaviour of the HRT fluid and the correct symmetry of its liquid-crystal phase.
+We are inclined to believe that this theory should include the effect of particle clustering into 'superparticles', such as square tetramers obtained by joining four triangular monomers.
+These square-shaped configurations will certainly stabilize the tetratic phase, while other clusters such as square dimers, in equilibrium with tetramers, will produce octatic correlations.